 What benefits will APRA Connect deliver?

 APRA Connect will provide a better and simpler user experience.

-Easier to use – APRA Connect will have a modern, intuitive user interface and will enable more options for data uploads.
+Easier to use – APRA Connect has a modern, intuitive user interface and will enable more options for data uploads.

-Less ongoing maintenance required – APRA Connect will be web-based and will not require additional software to be installed on a user’s machine, simplifying system maintenance.
+Less ongoing maintenance required – APRA Connect is web-based and will not require additional software to be installed on a user’s machine, simplifying system maintenance.

 Adaptable to future needs – APRA Connect will adapt as reporting requirements, data analytics and technology evolve, and will provide greater flexibility for automation of data submission.

 New collections will use broader and more granular data models that can be used by APRA and partner agencies to fulfil multiple data requirements.
 These models will require less aggregation and are designed to be more aligned to the industry’s underlying data structures.
 APRA Connect provides APRA with a platform that facilitates the development of these future collections.
 Submission methods will be made available that take into account the complexity of data.

 For example, simple reporting requirements may still be fulfilled by simple submission methods, such as manually completing an online form or uploading a table based on a template.
 However, more complex reporting requirements, and larger data collections may be more appropriately reported as data files.